Skip to main content

 Do not assign any imported policies to groups until you have reviewed and applied the modifications documented in the sections below.

-Why OIB for CMMC
+Why OIB

-CMMC Level 2 doesn't ask for "Intune deployed."
-It asks for a documented, enforceable, evidence-producing configuration baseline that maps cleanly to 110 NIST SP 800-171 Rev. 2 practices.
+A defensible deployment isn't "Intune deployed": it's a documented, enforceable, evidence-producing configuration baseline where every setting traces to a control.
 An empty Intune tenant has none of that work done; a tenant with Microsoft's stock Security Baseline applied has some of it but inherits two problems:

 OIB solves both with granular, single-purpose Settings Catalog policies, each tied to a specific control.
-Layer 1 below maps 21 OIB policies to specific NIST 800-171 Rev. 2 practices; an assessor walks the table and confirms coverage row-by-row.
+Layer 1 below maps 21 OIB policies to specific controls; a reader (or an assessor) walks the table and confirms coverage row-by-row.

-The mechanism — what Settings Catalog policies actually do
+The mechanism: what Settings Catalog policies actually do

-Settings Catalog policies are not "Intune-stored configuration" in any meaningful sense — they are CSP writes.
+Settings Catalog policies are not "Intune-stored configuration" in any meaningful sense: they are CSP writes.
 Each row compiles to one or more nodes in the Configuration Service Provider tree Microsoft maintains at ./Vendor/MSFT/Policy/Config/....
 Intune delivers the CSP write at sync time; the device's MDM client applies it to registry, WMI, or kernel surface depending on the CSP.
-The Intune admin center is the authoring surface; the CSP tree is the enforcement surface, and that's the layer an assessor can audit independently of Intune — via registry inspection at HKLM\SOFTWARE\Microsoft\PolicyManager\current\device\... or the MDM Diagnostics Report (MdmDiagnosticsTool.exe).
+The Intune admin center is the authoring surface; the CSP tree is the enforcement surface, and that's the layer an assessor can audit independently of Intune: via registry inspection at HKLM\SOFTWARE\Microsoft\PolicyManager\current\device\... or the MDM Diagnostics Report (MdmDiagnosticsTool.exe).

-This matters for two CMMC-relevant reasons:
+This matters for two reasons that surface at audit time:

 1. Drift detection.
 A device with a policy assigned but offline at sync time shows "compliant" in Intune yet has a stale CSP state on disk.
-The truthful answer about enforcement lives on the device, not in the portal — a fact the Intune Diagnostics chapter operationalizes for audit evidence.
+The truthful answer about enforcement lives on the device, not in the portal, a fact the Intune Diagnostics chapter operationalizes for audit evidence.

 2. Tattooing.
 Some CSP nodes are non-tattooing (un-assigning the policy removes the write); some tattoo (the write persists).
 This is per-CSP-node behavior, documented in the CSP reference.
 The Scenario: Shared PC Mode chapter is one extended example of why the distinction matters at audit time.